Laurry-gee/documents/README.md

 High learning ability and susceptibility to new things;English at the level of reading technical documentation; Higher technical education, possibly final year students.

-We offer:Work in the office 5/2 (m.Avis motorways), the beginning of the working day is flexible (from 08:00 to 11:00 you can start working);
+We offer:Work in the office 5/2 (m.kuku.lu), the beginning of the working day is flexible (from 08:00 to 11:00 you can start working);
 The level of income based on the results of the interview and based on the wishes of the candidate;
 Bonuses for closing the stages of projects and the projects themselves;
 Registration in accordance with the Labor Code of the Russian Federation;